Diversity, Equity, and Inclusion

-This year, the school is working to create a framework of Core Competencies including one that focuses on Diversity, Equity, Inclusion, and Global Citizenship.
-This is a work in progress and we look forward to sharing more information soon!
+This year, the school is working to create a framework of Core Competencies including one competency focused on Intercultural Engagement.
+This is work that will continue in the fall and we look forward to sharing more information soon!

 Black History Month

 This website was created this year by Collegiate sophomore, Max LeDoux, to highlight the lives and contributions of Black Americans in American History.
 The first four Black Americans featured on the website, were presented by the Black Student Union for the Black History Month Upper School morning meeting.
 These four little-known Black Americans made service in the Black community a priority during their lives.

 Honoring Dr. Martin Luther King, Jr. Day of Service

 “We are confronted with the fierce urgency of now.”

 ~Dr. Martin Luther King, Jr.